-Get the straight tooth talk that you came here for…
+Get the straight talk about braces

 Your treatment may be expedited by taking an active and committed role in your treatment.
 Dr. Cox and his staff are dedicated to educating everyone involved to achieve the best orthodontic results as expeditiously as possible.